kimjammer/Neuro/README.md

 This is an experimental, exploratory project created for educational and recreational purposes.
 I can make no guarantee that the LLM will output non-vile responses.
 Please see the is_filtered() method in llmWrapper.py for details, but the only filtered word right now is "turkey" in lowercase purely for debugging purposes.
+Configure the blacklist in blacklist.txt.
 If the LLM outputs unsafe content, you may and can get banned from Twitch.
 You use this software with all assumption of risk.
 This is not legal advice, see LICENSE for the repository license.

 Any attribution in derivative works is appreciated.